davekirby/EFFProject/report/PROJ_KirbyD.md

   - `observation` is information about the updated state of the environment
   - `reward` is the reward (positive or negative) for taking that step
-  - `done` is a boolean flag indicating if the run is completed
+  - `done` is a Boolean flag indicating if the run is completed
   - `info` may contain diagnostic information specific to an environment, and should not be used by the agent for learning
-5. `env.render()` will display the current environment (e.g. one frame of an atari game) and can be used to create a video display of the agent in action.
+5. `env.render()` will display the current environment (e.g. one frame of an Atari game) and can be used to create a video display of the agent in action.
 This is usually omitted during training to speed up the process.

 The `observation_space` and `action_space` are subclasses of `gym.spaces.Space` and will be one of several types.
 The most common are:

 1. `Discrete(n)` - the observation or action is a single integer in a range 0-n.
 2. `Box(low, high, shape, dtype)` a numpy array of the given shape and dtype where the values are bounded by the high and low values.
 This may be a simple linear array or multidimensional.
-For example the atari games often have an observation space of `Box(low=0, high=255, shape=(210, 160, 3), dtype=np.uint8)`, where the Box is a 3-dimensional representation of the screen pixels.
+For example the Atari games often have an observation space of `Box(low=0, high=255, shape=(210, 160, 3), dtype=np.uint8)`, where the Box is a 3-dimensional representation of the screen pixels.

 Other types of observational space exist, such as dicts or tuples of spaces, but they are rarely used in practice.